 We produce a monthly newsletter with information about all Special Interest Group activities with the dates and venues for their next meetings .
 It is distributed at monthly meetings, by email and mail to those without access to email.

-Once you are a member you are entitled to attend the monthly meetings and receive the national magazine, “Third Age Matters”, published 5 times per year, which has news from around the country and details of online and residential courses.
+You will receive also a copy of the national magazine, “Third Age Matters”, published 5 times per year, which has news from around the country and details of online and residential courses.